infinitescroll/streams-api/readme.md

 ## Developing an application using a local instance of streams-api

+Use `npm link`:

+In the root of `streams-api` repository, run `npm link`

+In the same level of your directory as your `package.json`, run `npm link streams-api`.

 As of now, we use a simple babel parser to transpile javascript.
 There is no hot-module-reloading.

-To compile the code:

-`npm run build`

-Make sure to run this command after every code update to see the change take effect
+Make sure to run `npm run build` after every code update to see the change take effect

-Use `npm link`

-In the root of `streams-api` repository, run `npm link`

-In the same level of your directory as your `package.json`, run `npm link streams-api`

 #### Install